killercup/scribbles/_drafts/2018-05-30-secret-life-of-cows.md

 People want to have a good, precise way to organize their data.
 And they want their programming language to support them.
-That's why a lot of newer languages include a bunch of data structures and that is also why software developers are dealing with API documentation so often.
+That's why a lot of newer languages include a bunch of data structures optimized for different use cases, and that is also why software developers are dealing with API documentation so often.
 It's essential to know which piece of data is represented in which way.

-In systems programming languages, this is in some regards even more important:
+In systems programming languages, this is in some regards even more important.
+You want to know:

-1. You want to know _exactly_ where your data lives,
+1. _exactly_ where your data lives,
 2. that it is efficiently stored,
 3. that it is removed as soon as you stop using it,
 4. and that you don't copy it around needlessly.